Lvnatic-T/Antithetic/readme.md

   - Heat Appliance       - Right-click a `Dubious Oven` Rotom in Party
   - Mow Appliance        - Right-click a `Dubious Mower` with Rotom in Party
   - Wash Appliance       - Right-click a `Dubious Washer` with Rotom in Party
-  - Base                 - Use `Dubious Lightbulb` while in any Appliance
+  - Base                 - Use `Dubious bulb` while in any Appliance

 - **Shaymin:**